magento-hackathon/Hackathon_MageMonitoring/README.md

 ### Usage

-Log into the Magento backend and navigate to: System > Monitoring
+Log into the Magento backend and navigate to: System > Monitoring AND/OR System > Configuration > Advanced > Monitoring

 Installation Instructions
 -------------------------